 No matter your opinion on the issue, it does affect you, so the best steps you can take involve keeping your credit as squeaky clean as possible.
 This means:

-- Tracking your credit report—consider doing so for free with CreditKarma, an innovative consumer finance and tech company.
+- Tracking your credit report – you can do so for free with CreditKarma

 - Paying what you owe